LesFerch/RightClickTools/doc/v2/README.md

 By default, where elevation is applicable to a tool, a dialog will pop up allowing you to run as **User**, **Administrator**, or **TrustedInstaller**.

 You can also configure Right-Click Tools to open any of the applicable tools at the Run-As level of your choice and only show the pop-up when the **Ctrl** key is held down.
-See the **[Configuration](#configuration)** section later in this document for details.
+See the **[Configuration](#configuration)** section for details.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/084ead87-2887-4e98-93aa-d56c5ed76f98">